Annual Changes to the Nasdaq-100 Index

 NEW YORK, Dec.
-11, 2020 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® (Nasdaq: NDX), which will become effective prior to market open on Monday, December 21, 2020.
+11, 2020 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® ( NDX), which will become effective prior to market open on Monday, December 21, 2020.

-The following six companies will be added to the Index: American Electric Power Company, Inc. (Nasdaq: AEP), Marvell Technology Group Ltd. (Nasdaq: MRVL), Match Group, Inc. (Nasdaq: MTCH), Okta, Inc. (Nasdaq: OKTA), Peloton Interactive, Inc. (Nasdaq: PTON), Atlassian Corporation Plc (Nasdaq: TEAM).
+The following six companies will be added to the Index: American Electric Power Company, Inc. ( AEP), Marvell Technology Group Ltd. ( MRVL), Match Group, Inc. ( MTCH), Okta, Inc. ( OKTA), Peloton Interactive, Inc. ( PTON), Atlassian Corporation Plc ( TEAM).

 The Nasdaq-100 Index is composed of the 100 largest non-financial companies listed on The Nasdaq Stock Market® and dates to January 1985 when it was launched along with the Nasdaq Financial-100 Index®, which is comprised of the 100 largest financial stocks on Nasdaq®.
 These indexes act as benchmarks for financial products such as options, futures, and funds.
 The Nasdaq-100 is reconstituted each year in December, timed to coincide with the quadruple witch expiration Friday of the quarter.

-As a result of the reconstitution, the following six companies will be removed from the Index: BioMarin Pharmaceutical Inc. (Nasdaq: BMRN), Citrix Systems, Inc. (Nasdaq: CTXS), Expedia Group, Inc. (Nasdaq: EXPE), Liberty Global plc (Nasdaq: LBTYA/LBTYK), Take-Two Interactive Software, Inc. (Nasdaq: TTWO), Ulta Beauty, Inc. (Nasdaq: ULTA).
+As a result of the reconstitution, the following six companies will be removed from the Index: BioMarin Pharmaceutical Inc. ( BMRN), Citrix Systems, Inc. ( CTXS), Expedia Group, Inc. ( EXPE), Liberty Global plc ( LBTYA/LBTYK), Take-Two Interactive Software, Inc. ( TTWO), Ulta Beauty, Inc. ( ULTA).

 Information